MAVENSDC/cdflib/README.rst

 		+---------------+--------------------------------------------------------------------------------+

-Variable Information: varinq(variable)
+varinq(variable)
 =============
+              Variable Information.
 Returns a dictionary that shows the basic variable information.
               This information includes:
 		+-----------------+--------------------------------------------------------------------------------+
 		| ['Variable']    | the name of the variable                                                       |